ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Yes, we have a dress code.
-You have to dress.”— Scott McNealy, co-founder of Sun Microsystems   ❞</i>
+<i>❝“Today, most software exists, not to solve a problem, but to interface with other software.”— IO Angell   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->